Use MoXing to Develop Training Scripts for Handwritten Digit Recognition

 - Download the Mnist-Data-Set dataset to the local PC.

-- Decompress the Mnist-Data-Set.zip file to the Mnist-Data-Set directory on the local PC.
+- Decompress the Mnist-Data-Set.zip file, for example, to the Mnist-Data-Set directory on the local PC.

-- Upload all files in the Mnist-Data-Set directory to the test-modelarts/dataset-mnist directory on OBS.
+- Upload all files in the Mnist-Data-Set folder to the test-modelarts/dataset-mnist directory on OBS in batches.
 For details about how to upload files, see Uploading a File.

 - t10k-images-idx3-ubyte: validation set, which contains 10,000 samples